-Whether you are launching a new product or considering adding new features and functionality to an existing one, a Design Sprint offers a unique approach to conceptualise and test ideas with users in only one week.
+Whether you are launching a new product or considering adding new features and functionality to an existing one, a Design Sprint offers an approach to conceptualise and test ideas with users in only one week.

 The foundations of Design Sprint are set on Design Thinking and lean techniques.
 Business strategy, interdisciplinary collaboration, rapid prototyping and user testing are all key aspects of this approach.